Want To Learn Something New? Create A Personalised Plan in 5 Steps

 The world has changed.
 Work, careers, jobs, the economy, it’s all changed.
 Like so many of you, I realised that to do the work I was interested in pursuing I’d have to ‘go back to school’.
 But the idea of having to attend classes, take tests, and pay tuition just didn’t fit into my life.
 I didn’t want to do it.
 Thank god, so many other people felt the same way because the demand for alternatives has led to a revolution in online and self-directed learning.

-Self-education is an acceptable and viable option, now.
+Self-education is now an acceptable and viable option.
 This is good news because it brings our attitude toward education and life-long learning in alignment with the concept of life as a classroom for personal growth.

 With a mindset of life-long learning, we improve our skills in work and in life.
 It’s a mindset that makes us more flexible and resilient.